daranzolin/OLDdaranzolin.github.io/_posts/2017-04-27-nomination-mining.markdown

 <!--more-->

-For reference, each looked like this:
+For reference, each submission looked like this:

 ***